RajuProbStat/myFunc/README.txt

 ".RData" files.

-The subfolder "reproduce_results" contains the files: "master_script_results_analyses.R", "reproduce_results.Rmd" and "reproduce_results.pdf".
-The R script
+The subfolder "reproduce_results" contains the files: "master_script_results_analyses.R", and "reproduce_results.pdf".
+The R script "master_script_results_analyses.R"
-"master_script_results_analyses.R" (code lines "8-234") produce all the ".RData" files saved as the intermediate results.
+(code lines "8-234") produce all the ".RData" files saved as the intermediate results.
 The R script "master_script_results_analyses.R" (code lines "247-1189") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript and its supplementary material.
-To demonstrate the reproduced results for the manuscript as well its supplementary material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.
+To demonstrate the reproduced results for the manuscript as well its supplementary material, "reproduce_results.pdf" have been made in Rmarkdown.